Dhaif/ConPagnon_codeR/README.md

 =======

-* PCA_multiples_technics: this script perform a Principal Components Analysis, using the classical SVD decomposition
+* PCA_multiples_technics: this script perform a Principal Components Analysis, using the classical SVD decomposition, and, depending if the interpretation of the components are easy, you can rotate them using the psych packages.